-Professor Peters graduated with honors from Harvard College in 1972, received a one year fellowship for advanced study at the University of Edinburgh, and went to law school at the University of California at Berkeley, where he received his J.D., Order of the Coif, in 1976.
+Professor Peters graduated with honors from Harvard College in 1972, received a Rotary Fellowship for advanced study at the University of Edinburgh, and went to law school at the University of California at Berkeley, where he received his J.D., Order of the Coif, in 1976.

-He began his career as a civil rights lawyer in the Civil Rights Division of the U.S. Department of Justice and then spent several years in private practice specializing in medical malpractice and product liability defense.
-After joining the MU faculty, he was elected to membership of the American Law Institute, a highly respected academy of lawyers, judges and scholars.
+He began his career as a civil rights lawyer in the Civil Rights Division of the U.S. Department of Justice and then spent several years in private practice before joining the MU faculty.
+He has been elected to the American Law Institute, a highly respected academy of lawyers, judges and scholars.

 |The Federal Experiment with Evidence-Based Funding: Lessons from the Home Visiting Program, (in progress).|